linux-dev-arch/ALTROM/README.md

 ```
 sudo ./mtk_dump connect simple_da payload.bin 0x70008000
 ```
-* Once it loads, you can toggle the Keypad backlight using the LEFT and RIGHT keys.
+* Once it loads, the keypad will start blinking.you can cycle thorough available apps.(blinky,toggle,psram test)

 ## How To Build From Source
 * Download this Github Repo.